-The Fall Creators Update is the latest update to Microsoft's Windows 10 operating system since its April 2017 update, and the massive Anniversary Update on 2 August 2016.
+The Fall Creators Update is the latest update to Microsoft's Windows 10 operating system, following one in April 2017 and the massive Anniversary Update on 2 August 2016.

-The update should improve the Windows 10 mobile experience and provide additional functionality, such as creative elements, OneDrive files on-demand, and a new cloud-based clipboard.
+The update is touted to improve the Windows 10 mobile experience and will provide additional functionality, such as creative elements, OneDrive files on-demand, and a new cloud-based clipboard.

-When is the Windows 10 Fall Creators Update release date?
+How do I get the Windows 10 Fall Creators Update?

 What's new in the Windows 10 Fall Creators Update?

-As the name might suggest, the creator's update will focus on some new creative elements to Windows 10.
+As the name might suggest, Creators Update will focus on some new creative elements to Windows 10.

 Earlier this year, Microsoft announced that it would be ditching MS Paint after 32 years, however, these plans were put on hold after the mammoth backlash and instead you'll be able to download Paint from the Windows Store for free.
 So while Paint won't be part of the normal Windows 10 desktop, you'll still be able to use it by downloading it.

 So let's take a look at what new features will be in the Windows 10 Fall Creators Update.

 Cortana, the virtual assistant built into Windows 10 will (by the end of 2017) be able to communicate with Amazon's virtual assistant Alexa, which is built into the popular Echo and Fire devices.